Ariadne auf dem Panther © Simsalabimbam

 Transport: Tram 15 or 16 to Otto Hahn Square; U1, 2, 3 to Swiss Square

-Opening times: Tuesday and Friday to Sunday 10am to 6pm; Wednesday and Thursday 10am to 9pm.
-Closed Mondays.
-Free tours every Wednesday at 7pm and Sunday at 11am.
+Opening times: Tuesday, Wednesday and Friday to Sunday 10am to 6pm; Thursday 10am to 9pm; closed Mondays.